Student Special Programs

 First-Year Experience Programs

-The First-Year Experience (FYE) program houses Viking Advantage, Long Beach College Promise, and Promise 2.0.
-These three college programs provide transitional and first year student support through a case management approach, as well as access to Viking Summer Voyage, Welcome Day, First Year Success Workshops, and the Career Academy.
+The First-Year Experience (FYE) program houses Viking Advantage and the Long Beach College Promise.
+These two college programs provide transitional and first year student support througha case management approach, as well as access to Viking Summer Voyage, Welcome Day, Success Workshops, and the Career Academy.
 Program participants have access to a dedicated success team network of Counselors, Student Success Coaches, and the Welcome Center team.
-To augment the student’s experience, the FYE program has tailored support programs such as the Male Success Initiative (MSI) and collaborates with Developing Engaging STEM Through Innovative New Opportunities (DESTINO).
-Students are admitted to these programs in the fall semester only.
+To compliment the student’s experience, the FYE program connects students to tailored support and programs such as clubs, learning communities, and programs.
+Students are generally admitted to the Viking Advantage and Long Beach College Promise programs in the fall semester only.

 Viking Advantage